Medicine and Surgery MBChB Graduate Entry Course

 • Reports

-After graduating from Birmingham Medical School and completing two foundation years, you’ll be in a position to apply for posts within your chosen speciality.
+After graduating from Birmingham Medical School and completing two foundation years, you’ll be in a position to apply for posts in your chosen speciality.
 For most of our graduates, these are hospital and primary care posts in the NHS, however there are also opportunities in laboratory-based disciplines, research and commercial fields such as the pharmaceutical industry, politics and medical journalism and the media.

 At the end of your undergraduate course you will receive your MBChB degree, which is a primary medical qualification (PMQ).
 Holding a PMQ entitles you to provisional registration with the General Medical Council, subject to its acceptance that there are no Fitness to Practise concerns that need consideration.
 Find out more about the General Medical Council registration and licensing.